 The following information applies to salaried agricultural workers.

-The agricultural social mutual organization MSA provides social coverage for all individuals with ties to agriculture (self-employed workers, employers, salaried workers, and their beneficiaries).
-As France’s second-largest social protection scheme, MSA is an institution with an elective setup that is representative of the entire population with ties to agriculture.
+As France's second-largest social protection scheme, MSA is an institution with an elective setup that is representative of the entire population with ties to agriculture.

 In addition to providing statutory social protection, MSA's health and social policy gives rise to solidarity, disability, and dependency-related programs.